ro-drick/VLAN-VTP-DTP-Configuration/README.md

 - Check VTP mode using show vtp status.
 - Ensure DTP is disabled on trunk ports and access ports using the show interfaces switchport command.

+### Conclusion
+This lab provided hands-on experience in configuring VLANs, trunk ports, and VTP modes across a multi-switch network.
+You learned how to disable DTP, manage VLAN propagation using VTP in different modes, and correctly assign VLANs to host switchports.
+The lab also demonstrated the importance of understanding the behavior of VTP modes (Server, Client, Transparent) and how they affect VLAN management.
+Proper verification of trunk and access port configurations is crucial to ensure network efficiency and security.
 ## Acknowledgements